 • Open their mouths to take food from a spoon

 • Turn their head away to show they don’t want food

-• Keeps food in his mouth and swallows instead of pushing it out.
+• Keep food in their mouths and swallows instead of pushing it out.

 Start a new food when your baby is happy and hungry!
-If your baby does not swallow the food, just wait a few days and try again.
-Sometimes it takes up to 20 tries before he likes it.
+If your baby does not swallow the food, wait a few days and try again.
+Sometimes it takes up to 20 tries before your baby will like it.

 By nine months of age, offer your baby the same foods as the family is eating.
 Small amounts of whole milk may be offered once your baby is 9-12 months old and is eating a variety of iron rich foods.